equalframework/equal-doc/docs/usage/model-definition.md

 ## Consistency with Database

-**We need Consistency between a .class.php definition and the database schema**

-In parallel, a table must be defined in the database that has a structure matching the related class definition.
-The main constraint being that the types must be compatibles (ex.: a varchar(255) column in the database may represent a string, as well as a short_text or a text in the related class).
+Consistency between models (`*.class.php`files) and database schema must be maintained at all time, and types must be compatibles (ex.: a varchar(255) column in the database may represent a string, as well as a short_text or a text in the related class).

-Consistency between type definition and related table structure in DB must be permanently maintained.
-This is left to the responsibility of the developer: no process neither checks nor fixes potential errors.
-However, some plugin might help you in this task (see Utility and stand-alone scripts).
+For each entity, a table is defined in the database that has a structure matching the related class definition.

+Each time a new class is created or the schema of a class is modified, the SQL schema must be adapted consequently.
+Action controller `core_init_package` and Data provider `utils_sql-schema` are made to help with this task.

+Also, Action controller `core_test_package-consistency` can help to spot any incompatibilily or inconsistancy in the definition the classes from a given package.

 ## Fields types